Verizon’s incredible performance makes up for its higher prices to cinch the win.

 Optimum's cable internet plans are $10–$20 cheaper than Verizon Fios Home Internet, but fiber always beats out a cable connection in terms of performance.

-But the 1 gigabit-speed internet plan with Optimum for $60 is a wildly good deal, no matter how you look at it.
-And if you need help figuring out what's a good download speed for you, we have a guide to help.
+But the 1 gigabit-speed internet plan with Optimum for $60 (or $35 with a mobile plan) is a wildly good deal, no matter how you look at it.
+Check out our internet speed guide if you need help figuring out a good download speed.

 While Verizon Fios Home Internet is totally converted to fiber connections, many of Optimum’s customers will get access to cable internet connections.
 While cable can still give you faster download speeds, it can’t match fiber when it comes to upload speeds or overall reliability.